selldone/translate/README.md

-# Translation (Community Volunteers ❤)
+# Business OS Translation
-Translation files of Selldone (Dashboards, Shops, Applications, ...)
+**Community Volunteers ❤** - Translation files of Selldone (Dashboards, Shops, Applications, ...)

+[Business OS](https://selldone.com), The next evolution step of commerce services from e-commerce platforms to something with no theme, plugin, or code.
+100% visually!

 ## How submit a change?
 **English** is the original language of selldone.